20220888/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 It is an Art for the ones who get it. to the people at large it is gibberish language even alien.

+MY PSEUDO CODE

+"""
+I would like to calculate how much gold is needed to plate a certain surface area.

+"""
+"so here it goes"
+Please choose the shape of your parts "square or round"

+print x (input the length of the parts) print y (input the width of the parts) print z (input the height of the parts)

+elif square
+calculate square = 2(x + y + z)

+Print square